quantumbrake/cayenne/docs/readme.rst

 ------------

 ``pyssa`` is a Python package for stochastic simulations.
-It offers a simple api to define models, perform stochastic simulations on them and visualize the results in a convenient manner.
+It offers a simple API to define models, perform stochastic simulations with them and visualize the results in a convenient manner.

 Currently under active development in the ``develop`` branch.